How to Know Oil Pump is Bad?

 How to Test Oil Pump

 If you’re having engine problems, one of the things you can do is test your oil pump.
-This will tell you if the pump is working properly and circulating oil to the engine.
+This will indicate whether the pump is functioning correctly and circulating oil to the engine.
 Here’s how to do it:

-1. Warm up your engine for a few minutes so that the oil is circulated.
-2. With the engine off, remove the oil dipstick and insert a small piece of wire or paperclip into the hole at the end of the dipstick.
+1. Warm up your engine for a few minutes to circulate the oil.
+2. With the engine off, remove the oil dipstick and insert a small piece of wire or a paper clip into the hole at the end of the dipstick.
 3. Pull out the wire or paperclip and check to see if there is any oil on it.

 If there isn’t, then your oil pump isn’t working properly and needs to be replaced.